vault27/Foundation/routing.md

 10.0.9.0/30         attached             FastEthernet0/1

 show ipv6 cef
 ```

 ## Routing protocols

+### History

+- EGP - 1982
+- IGRP - 1985
+- RIPv1 - 1988
+- IS-IS - 1990
+- OSPFv2 - 1991
+- EIGRP - 1992
+- RIPv2 - 1994
+- BGP - 1995
+- RIPng - 1995
+- BGPv6, OSPFv3 - 1999
+- IS-ISv6 - 2000

+Types:

+- Purpose: Interior Gateway Protocol (IGP) or Exterior Gateway Protocol (EGP)
+- Operation: Distance vector protocol, link-state protocol, or path-vector protocol
+- Behavior: Classful (legacy) or classless protocol

+Distance vector

+- RIP
+- EIGRP

+Link-state

+- OSPF
+- IS-IS

+Path vector

+- BGP

+Routing Protocol Characteristics

+- Speed of convergence: Speed of convergence defines how quickly the routers in the network topology share routing information and reach a state of consistent knowledge.
+The faster the convergence, the more preferable the protocol.
+Routing loops can occur when inconsistent routing tables are not updated due to slow convergence in a changing network
+- Scalability: Scalability defines how large a network can become, based on the routing protocol that is deployed.
+The larger the network is, the more scalable the routing protocol needs to be.
+- Classful or classless (use of VLSM): Classful routing protocols do not include the subnet mask and cannot support variable-length subnet mask (VLSM).
+Classless routing protocols include the subnet mask in the updates.
+Classless routing protocols support VLSM and better route summarization
+- Resource usage: Resource usage includes the requirements of a routing protocol such as memory space (RAM), CPU utilization, and link bandwidth utilization.
+Higher resource requirements necessitate more powerful hardware to support the routing protocol operation, in addition to the packet forwarding processes
+- Implementation and maintenance: Implementation and maintenance describes the level of knowledge that is required for a network administrator to implement and maintain the network based on the routing protocol deployed

+### Concepts

 - Link State routing protocol - every router builds a tree or a graph of the whole network.
 Then launches shortest path algorithm to find out best paths to all destinations.
 These paths go to a Routing table
 - Generally some variant of Dijkstra's algorithm is used